 This is the solution via Economic Controls, but we don’t stop there.
 We implement #WPProjects’ Technology Projects – 250 projects that automate sustainably, robotically, food delivery – from field to table; clean water, energy, shelter (assembly lines build robots that build and manage our housing), transportation, education, healthcare, on and on.
 The list of projects is obvious – we created a smart 80%-20% list by taking the Top 100 Grocery items sold in stores; the Top 50 Hardware-store items; Kitchen & Laundry Appliances; the Top 35 pharmaceuticals, and so on – and then we assign one project per country matching top exporting countries for assigned items so that Mexico, for one example, can leverage its expertise at maintaining its top-exporter productions of Mangos; for Vietnam – it was peppercorns.

-We equate automation with smart leadership.
 Why should we want to Automate our current manual Production Economy?
 Its simple – do you believe that anyone will starve once food arrives at everyone’s home automatically?
-Or will you stay up nights worrying about how will you pay your rent or mortgage once that home is available to you automatically, without cost as well eventually?
+Or will you stay up nights worrying about how will you pay your rent or mortgage once that home is available to you automatically, without cost as well – eventually?
 Of course not.

-Over time, France will get the chance to revive its once insurmountable culinary and fine arts reputation again; The eastern-european mathematicians will have freedom to solve diagnostic imaging shortcomings that shorten lives unnecessarily today; Cancer, and other diseases requiring expensive ongoing pharmaceutical treatments today, will be led to cures outright.
+Consider a world in which, France gets the chance to revive its once insurmountable culinary and fine arts reputation once again; where the eastern-european mathematicians will have freedom to solve diagnostic imaging shortcomings that shorten lives unnecessarily today.
+Cancer, and other diseases requiring expensive ongoing pharmaceutical treatments today, will be cured outright.

-Robotic automations are also easy to scale up – which means that the 80% of our planet that does not have a good life today, also gets to raise a family with a respectable minimum level of human rights and freedoms; Birth Control rates stabilize naturally with prosperity.
+Robotic automations easily scale up – which means that the 80% of our planet that does not have a good life today, also gets to raise a family with a respectable minimum level of human rights and freedoms; Birth Control rates stabilize naturally with prosperity.

 We all win.
-This is the philosophy of sustainability as discussed in the Golden Rule’s basis in empathy.
+The philosophy of the Golden Rule’s time-tested Sustainability Model actually works.

 What has our Research shown?

-At CSQ Research, we don’t protect an unrealistic moral high-ground; if the numbers supported another conclusion we would direct policy recommendations as needed to sustain society.
+At CSQ Research, we don’t protect an unrealistic moral high-ground; if the numbers supported another conclusion we would make direct policy recommendations as needed to sustain society.
 Instead, we have done the work.
-We have researched every country’s economies and were, we believe, able to confirm transparently that support for freedom and for a Good Life for all is also a 10-times more successful economic strategy.
+We have researched every country’s economy, 180 countries in all, until we can confirm transparently that supporting a Good Life for all is also a 10-times more successful economic strategy.
 See articles for example statistics: 49%, Business Case for Guaranteed Incomes, and Transition Economics.